Junior-dev-Track/Treeder/README.md

 Like the back-end part, we prepared a little snippet of code displaying a React component with the text "*Hello, World*".

+## Team

+🐀 Gilles -> Back-end
+🐱 Manon -> Back-end and Front-end
+🐶 Mathilde -> Front-end, Designer (and a little bit Back-end)

 * * *